Potato Skin Bites as Nachos

 These little potato skin bites are so versatile, you can get creative and modify the toppings to suit your taste.

-I found these Baby Dutch Yellow Potatoes while shopping and because of their size, they worked perfectly for this recipe.
-Turning these little potatoes into “Nachos” was a breeze!
+- I found a bag of little potatoes while shopping and because of their small size they worked perfectly for this recipe.

 1. While the potatoes are baking in the oven, make the filling!